lsst/LDM-135/index.rst

   their footprint, this is currently not a requirement.
 Potential solution would involve adding a custom index similar to the r-tree-based indexes such as the TOUCH [67].

+- **Very large results**.
+Currently, the front-end that disptached the query is responsible for assembling the results.
+In general, this is not a scalable approach as the resources required to processes the results may be several orders of magnitude greater than those needed to dispatch the query.
+One solution is to replicate the front-end to the extent necessary to handle query results.
+Alternatively, the Scalable Service Interface can be augmented to allow running disconnected queries.
+That is, once a particular front-end dispatches a query it can get a handle to that query and disconnect from it.
+  Another server can, using that handle, reconnect to the query and process the results.
+This is a more flexible model as it allows independent scaling of query dispatch and result processing.
+It also has the aded benefit of not cancelling in-progress queries dispatched by a particulr fron-end should that front-end die.

 .. _large-scale-testing: